ipv6tech/cloud-networking-101/lab/lab8.md

 # Lab 8: Close-out / Clean up

-This Lab will walk you through the steps required to remove the connections and resources in each of the Cloud providers so you aren't getting billed after the workshop.
+This Lab will walk you through the steps required to remove the connections and resources we built with each provider so you aren't accruing costs after the workshop.

 > [!IMPORTANT]
 > Ask if you need help!
 This is important so that you aren't getting billed.